Charity shops in Haverfordwest

 It is an online start.
 A charity team sends photos to GoldPaid on WhatsApp, gets a first view, and then asks for a free prepaid Royal Mail Special Delivery label so the items can travel safely.
 SA61 is the postcode covering Haverfordwest.

-Special Delivery Guaranteed is tracked and insured, and from a town this far west delivery to GB mainland addresses can occasionally take an extra working day, which GoldPaid will flag honestly when confirming the postal option.
+Special Delivery Guaranteed is tracked and signed for, and from a town this far west delivery to GB mainland addresses can occasionally take an extra working day, which GoldPaid will flag honestly when confirming the postal option.
 Distance is the real point here.
 Carmarthen, the nearest larger town, is around 30 miles east by the A40 and roughly a 40 minute drive, and Swansea is about 56 miles away.

 Reaching a specialist precious-metal buyer in person means a long round trip for a small charity shop.
 The prepaid label removes that journey: the parcel is posted at a local Post Office, and the valuation is done once it arrives.